Updated on August 26, 2024.

 In sales, benchmarks can be anything from calls, demos, and appointments to sales opportunities or number of leads.
 Anything to do with the actual selling process.

-Why sales benchmarks are essential
+Why B2B benchmarks are essential in the SaaS industry

 You need to understand benchmarks to compare your sales results against your industry.
 But first, you need to know what to measure and how.
 And once you know the data for your company, you can use it to compare with your industry standards.